-Once upon a time, “back in the day”(s) when afro hairdos were huge and Bruce Lee had just officially become a God, a few enterprising caffeineheads decided to make a better
+Once upon a time, “back in the day”(s) when afro hairdos were huge and Bruce Lee had just officially become a God, a few enterprising caffeineheads found the first nanotechnology dangers when they decided to make a better

 mousetrap coffee cup; styrofoam, that is.